shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

   <img src='M_Images/ajr3.png'  width='300' height='225'>
   </div>

-If the front view of the face in the frame is not clearly visible i.e., pose angle is greater than **threshold angle (alpha),** we use our half mask. ***The feature extracted from one half mask (suppose left view of face) are replicated same as for the other half.*** We calculate only for visible side and consider the same for both sides.
+If the front view of the face in the frame is not clearly visible i.e., pose angle is greater than **threshold angle (alpha),** we use our half mask. ***The feature extracted from one half mask (suppose left view of face) are replicated same as for the other half (mirroring).*** We calculate only for visible side and consider the same for both sides.

 **Golden Ratio:**

-Golden Ratio is the most perfect fitting number, i.e, it fits shapes reduced with this ratio upto infinity within a single frame.
+Golden Ratio is the most perfect fitting number.
 An ideal face is said to have feature positioned relatively based on this Golden Ratio and it derivatives.

-Even with a perfectly proportioned face though, there are endless variations in the shapes and sizes of each facial feature (eyes, eyebrows, lips, nose, etc.) that gives rise to the distinctive appearance of each person and provide for endless variations.
+There are variations in the shape and size of each facial feature (eyes, eyebrows, lips, nose, etc.), it's not necessary for golden ratio to predict exact neutral state of a face.
   <div align='center'>
   <img src='M_Images/golden ratio1.jpg'  width='200px'>
   <img src='M_Images/golden ratio2.jpg'  width='200px'>
   <img src='M_Images/golden ratio3.png'  width='200px'>
   <img src='M_Images/lips.jpg'  width='200px'>
   </div>
-But, in our case **we don&#39;t need any exact shape, size or even relative position of features.** We just need a approximate constant value that can subtracted from the expression mask to normalise across frames which varies negligibly with across the frames.
+But, in our case **we don&#39;t need any exact shape, size or even relative position of features.** We just need an approximate constant value that can subtracted from the expression mask to normalise across frames which varies negligibly with across the frames.

-It is just to bring extreme different face architecture into comparable range.
+It is just to bring faces with extremly different structures into comparable range.
 The relative position is not required between them, we just require inner approximate aspect ratio(angles) of a feature.
-Inter features are not compared.
-And moreover, these angles of a feature are taken as probability (angle/average(angles)), so they are again normalised within a frame itself.

 **Masks Driving Forces:**